AnIdiotInvests/anidiotinvests.github.io/_posts/2022-03-04-hunting-for-stability-in-a-crazy-market.md

 You can easily use online tools and resources to see how tightly or loosely correlated each sector is to one another.
 You can also use historical data to see which has the least exposure to market risk using metrics like Beta and rolling volatility.

-For example, consumer staples, utilities, and healthcare tend to be more recession resistant, while financials, consumer discretionary, and information technology tend to not be as stable during downturns.
+For example, consumer staples, utilities, and healthcare tend to be more recession-resistant, while financials, consumer discretionary, and information technology tend to not be as stable during downturns.

 ### Invest in Different Countries

-If you pile all your cash into one location and there happens to be a natural disaster like earthquakes or tsunamis, or a war breaks out, an entire country based economy can be subject to extremely sharp and prolonged downturns.
+If you pile all your cash into one location and there happens to be a natural disaster like earthquakes or tsunamis, or a war breaks out, an entire country-based economy can be subject to extremely sharp and prolonged downturns.

-If you spread your investments out a little bit globally, then you are less exposed to the risk of a single location, especially if the county you are investing in is smaller, or an Island for example and potentially more susceptible to natural events.
+If you spread your investments out a little bit globally, then you are less exposed to the risk of a single location, especially if the county you are investing in is smaller, or an Island for example, and potentially more susceptible to natural events.

 ### Invest in Different Asset Types, Not Just Stocks.